mozilla/addons-server/docs/topics/api/abuse.rst

                       policy  Hateful, violent, or illegal content
                    deceptive  Doesn't match description
-                    unwanted  Wasn't wanted / impossible to get rid of other  Something else
+                    unwanted  Wasn't wanted / impossible to get rid of hateful_violent_deceptive  Hateful, violent, deceptive, or other inappropriate content illegal  Violates the law or contains content that violates the law does_not_work  Doesn’t work, breaks websites, or slows Firefox down feedback_spam  Spam
+                       other  Something else
  ===========================  ================================================================